Pierre-Emerick Aubameyang says he doesn't need trophies to be defined as a top striker

 "That's the way and we have to be focused on that and try to reach our goal."

-Watch the full interview with Aubameyang on Gillette Soccer Saturday with Jeff Stelling and guests from 12pm.
+Watch the full Gillette Soccer Saturday interview with Aubameyang in the video above.